GiullianoRossi1987/FastInstallerLinux/README.md

 ## What'll come now?
 1. A easier exportation method to the datase

-## Windows Version!
+## Windows No More!
-   Will be a windows version, that will downloads, at the end of the project I'll send the link to the repository.
+After some searches about the windows system, I decided to don't make this Windows Support, because the commands will be not executed, I mean the CMD commands, just the python commands.
+And that makes the system don't work.